-The audit opinion and notes that accompany our financial statements for the year ended August 31, 2015, disclose a going concern qualification to our ability to continue in business.
+The audit opinion and notes that accompany our financial statements for the year ended August 31, 2016, disclose a going concern qualification to our ability to continue in business.
 The accompanying financial statements have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.
-We do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
+We do not have any working capital to fund normal operations and meet debt obligations without deferring payment on certain current liabilities and raising additional funds.